onebeartoe/software-development-tools/README.md

 <b>
     [![emerge]](https://github.com/glato/emerge)
 </b>
- is used to generge dependency graphs for this proejct.
+ is used to generate dependency graphs for this proejct.